Zero Waste Cleaning: 6 Brands For Sustainable Sparkle

 Brushes and Scrubbers:

-Most of these bear compostable tampico fiber bristles and beachwood handles.
-They design them to have replaceable heads so you can make the handle last much longer.
+Most of these bear compostable plant fiber bristles and wood handles.
+They design them to have replaceable heads so you can make the handle last longer.

-Well Earth Goods and Earth Hero have actual loofahs.
-And no, we’re not talking about those plastic-y ones people commonly use in the shower, we’re talking about loofah, the subtropical vine that’s sustainable and effective at cleaning.
+And no, we’re not talking about those plastic-y ones people commonly use in the shower, we’re talking about the real eco friendly loofah, the subtropical vine that’s sustainable and effective at cleaning.

 You’ll probably need something to wipe up spills with or use with your all purpose cleaning spray.
 If you don’t have any old t-shirts or rags on hand, take a look at Earth Hero’s selection of UNPAPER® Towels, organic cotton dish cloths, and sisal washcloths.

 The UNPAPER® Towels are created by Marley’s Monsters, another favorite brand of ours who have a huge range and variety of cloth wipes and sponges for every imaginable zero waste cleaning need.